 Why Should I Learn to Play Music?

-If you knew tomorrow’s winning lottery
+You could become rich if you knew tomorrow’s winning lottery

-they are bound to be that way, for example:
+they are bound to be that way.

 All learning takes time

 Everyone gets older

 at something, you will be older by the time you attain that goal.
 Another

 way to think of this is, you could already be enjoying doing something

 out their lives without fully realizing their potential talents.
 Ask